micrologai/microlog/README.md

 # How to use microlog.ai

-If you used the setup command shown above, any time a Python process runs using the same runtime you used to setup _Microlog_, it will automatically trigger _Microlog_ to generate a recording.
+If you used the setup command shown above, _Microlog_ is enabled for all Python processes running on that Python VM.

 To use microlog manually, use:
 ```